freedomofpress/dangerzone/plan.md

    * A message that shows 30 characters max.
 If longer, it should be truncated with ellipses, and hovering on it should show the full message.
    * A spinner icon that shows that work is underway.
-3. The message should change colors depending on the status of the background
+3. The **text color** of the message should change colors depending on the status of the background task:
-   task:
    * Orange: The background task is still running (show spinner and info icon)
    * Green: The background task has completed successfully (do not show spinner or info icon)
    * Red: The background task has failed (show only info icon)
+4. The widgets should always be pushed to the right.
+For instance, if the info icon or the spinner does not exist, the text should go to the right.

 ## Phase 4: Create background task and move existing logic in there